sara-nl/spicercourse/run-spider-jobs.md

 > * What do these numbers indicate?
 > * How can you find more information about your jobs e.g., the maximum memory?
 Hint: add the flag "MaxRSS" in your query
 > * How much time do you estimate your typical workflow will take to run on Spider - at the moment it has 240 cores?
 > * How can your work benefit from running on Spider e.g., with project spaces, public views?
-In the enxt session we will demonstrate yet more features on Spider

-There are some extra examples [here](https://github.com/sara-nl/spidercourse/tree/master/extras) if you have already finished the previous examples and would like to explore more.
+In this example you downloaded the raw data, installed the software, ran the analysis and shared your results while using learned some of the nice features of the system such as project spaces and different roles within a project.
+Spider has many more features to offer.
+[Here](https://github.com/sara-nl/spidercourse/tree/master/extras) you can the same example with the additional advanced functionalities of the system, and also explore more features.